rrajiv/scripts/README.md

 ## awslistinstances.sh
 * Script to list all the ec2 instances across all the ec2 regions

+## awslistkeys.sh.sh
+* Script to list all the keys across all the ec2 regions

+## awsremovekey.sh
+* Script to remove a public key from all the ec2 regions.

 ## awsuploadkey.sh
 * Script to upload a public key to all the ec2 regions

-## awsremovekey.sh
-* Script to remove a public key from all the ec2 regions.

 ## cloudmonitor.js
 * Used to dump out cloud monitor POST body for visualizing incoming events.